 If the issue seems to be an app, check the manufacturer for updates and install them, since many will include bug fixes that prevent crashes.
 If you are still having trouble, contact the application developer with specific details to try to resolve the issue.

 But, if the crashes aren't happening when you are using a certain program, it's likely an iMac issue.
-First, make sure you have enough space on your hard drive, and close any applications you aren't using.
+First, make sure you have enough space on your hard drive, once again you can use CleanMyMac 3 to free up more disk space.
+Also, close any applications you aren't using.
 If the issue persists, use Disk Utility to check for any errors from your start-up disk.
 You can also use Apple Diagnostics to help identify persistent errors.

 Solution #4: Resolving a Slow Internet Connection on iMac with Safari, Firefox, or Chrome